nf-core/website/markdown/developers/testing_with_gitpod.md

 3. Making changes to a repository and commiting to git
 4. How to do code review (TBC)
 5. How to develop the tools package (TBC)
-6. How to develop markdown for the website (TBC)
+6. How to develop markdown for the website
 7. Other Nextflow tutorials using Gitpod